DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Armory/Index.md

 ---
-title: Mandalorian Equipment
+title: Mandalorian Armory
 parent: Mandalorian Codex
 has_children: true
 ---

-# Mandalorian Equipment
+# Mandalorian Armory

 Many pieces of Mandalorian equipment come with the "Mandalorian Vestments" property which gives the wearer the following bonuses, dependent on the amount of items they are attuned with.